eLearning-BS23/moodle-media_bcplayer/README.md

-# Moodle-brightcove-loader
+# Moodle-media_bcplayer

+Plugin for fast HTML5 video player, specially for Brightcove video (bcplayer).

+The Brightcove Player is up to 70% faster than any other video player.
+That’s fast.
+Each player is optimized by pre-compiling and compressing plugins, skin assets, and thumbnails to minimize download size.
+And, you’ll completely eliminate the need for Flash with the media source extensions (MSE) API.

- How to use brightcove player ...
+ How to use brightcove player :

  - Go to Media player setting
- - Enable Brightcove media player
+ - Enable Brightcove media player (bcplayer)
- - set priority 1 so that brightcove player load first.
-And that's it, You are done!

-# instalation
+# Instalation
-- check how to install moodle plugins (https://docs.moodle.org/39/en/Installing_plugins)
+- Check how to install moodle plugins (https://docs.moodle.org/39/en/Installing_plugins)
 - Or download and unzip the code
-- paste the code to /media/player/
+- Paste the code to /media/player/